pygos/build/docs/build.md

   should be synchronized with during system boot and shutdown.
 * `DHCP_PORTS` contains a space separated list of network interfaces on which to operate a DHCP client for network auto configuration.
+* `SERVICES` contains a space separated list of raw service names to enable.

 For configuring network interfaces, a file `ifrename` exists that assigns